idvorkin/idvorkin.github.io/_posts/2015-11-02-books-that-defined-me.md

 inprogress: true
 tags:
     - How Igor Ticks
-    - book-summary
+    - book-notes
 collapsable: true
 author: "Igor Dvorkin"
 ---

 Books allow great thoughts to enter our mind and mold us into who we want to become.
-These are books that have molded me.
+These are the books that are molding me.

 ### Overall

-**Seven Habits of Highly Effective People (7H)** - How to [live your life](http://ig2600.blogspot.com/2013/11/soft-skills-your-life-missing-manual.html)'.'
+**[Seven Habits of Highly Effective People (7H)](http://ig2600.blogspot.com/2013/11/soft-skills-your-life-missing-manual.html)** - How to live your life__'.'__

-**[Essentialisim](/essentialisim)** A life is well lived by picking what goes on your todo list, not by how many things you can check off your todo list.
+**[Essentialisim](/essentialism)** A life is well lived by picking what goes on your todo list, not by how many things you can check off your todo list.

 **The checklist manifesto** Why checklists free you to be creative, and models allow you to better explore the world.

 **Getting things done** Stress free productivity through getting things out of your head and bottom up planning.

 ### On emotional health and intelligence

+**[Humans are underrated](/humans-are-underrated)** The skills that will be most valuable when robots take over the world.

 **[Seach Inside Yourself (SIY)](/search-inside-yourself)** How to train emotional intelligence through mindfulness